nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 <BR>

 ### Device Power Source
 A classic Barrel Jack (5.5 mm outer, 2.0 mm pin) connector for the ~10.4 Volt 175 milli Amp centre positive pin power supply is located to be compatible with the classic Top Slot Case.
-The Barrel Jack connections are brought to 2 header pins on the left of the PCB to permit alternate power sources to be readily accommodated.
-(This is the same connector used on the classic Arduino Uno and Mega boards).
+The Barrel Jack (This is the same connector used on the classic Arduino Uno and Mega boards),  connections are brought to 2 header pins on the left of the PCB to permit alternate power sources to be readily accommodated.

 <BR>